Romania

 The employer pays an insurance contribution for work of 2.25% and social insurance contribution of 4% for uncommon work conditions and 8% for special work conditions.

-Certain tax incentives apply until 31 December 2028 in the construction sector, agriculture sector, food sector, and IT industry, under certain conditions.
+Certain tax incentives were applicable until 31 December 2024 in the construction sector, agriculture sector, food sector, and IT industry, under certain conditions, but these were abolished as of 1 January 2025.

 Environmental taxes